-Food in Tanzania greatly varies depending on where you are in the country and what food products are available locally.
-On the mainland and away from the coast, most hotels serve Tanzanian dishes that usually consists of meat stews or fried chicken, accompanied by staples including chips, boiled potatoes or ugali (maize meal porridge eaten all over Africa).
-Many Tanzanian towns have a significant population of second-generation immigrants from the Indian sub-continent, and restaurants serving Indian dishes like biryani, spicy curries and chapatti bread are not uncommon.
+Food in Tanzania varies greatly depending on where you are in the country.
+On the mainland and away from the coast, most restaurants serve Tanzanian dishes that usually consist of meat stews or grilled chicken, accompanied by staples including chips, green bananas or ugali (maize meal porridge eaten all over Africa).

-On the coast, the Indian Ocean provides a full range of seafood, and the Swahili style of food is delicately flavoured by spices and coconut milk and features fragrant rice, grilled fish and prawn curries; it's best sampled on Zanzibar where a tourist must-do is to treat yourself to a whole lobster (at a surprisingly affordable price).
-Tropical fruit such as coconuts, pawpaws, mangoes, pineapples and bananas are abundant, as are the delicious fresh juices made from them.
-There is much greater variety of cuisines in the cities and tourist spots.
+On the coast, the Indian Ocean provides a full range of seafood, and the Swahili culinary style is delicately flavoured by spices and coconut milk and features fragrant rice, grilled fish and prawn curries.
+Tropical fruits are abundant here, as are the delicious fresh juices made from them.

-In Tanzania tipping is not expected but a tip of around 10% for good service is greatly appreciated by restaurant and hotel staff, most of whom receive very low pay.
-Large hotels, safari lodges and beach resorts many have tip boxes in reception to be are shared amongst the staff.
+In Tanzania tipping is not expected, but a tip of around 10% for good service is greatly appreciated by restaurant and hotel staff, who generally receive very low pay.

 Browse our Video Guides